jamie120/ms3-eat-vegan-recipes/testing.md

 # **Home Page**
 * Verify the page loads responsively on all device sizes. - :white_check_mark:
-* Verify the carousel loads the call to action buttons with correct time delay (7000ms) - :white_check_mark:
+* Verify the carousel loads the call to action buttons with a correct time delay (7000ms) - :white_check_mark:
 * Verify the correct call to action buttons are displayed.
 If not logged in to the site, the first button displayed is 'Get Started' - :white_check_mark:
 * Verify hover effect is present on top recipes - :white_check_mark:
 * Verify the recipe count influences which recipes are displayed on the home page -: